 South Canyon Hot Springs, Colorado

 Is South Canyon Hot Springs free?

-What should I wear at South Canyon Hot Springs, Colorado?
+What are the pool temperatures at South Canyon Hot Springs?

+South Canyon Hot Springs, Colorado